-So, how can we make the most of independent reading time to ensure that our students build both competence and confidence as readers?
-Ray Reutzel and his colleagues (2008) have identified several conditions of effective Scaffolded Silent Reading practices, including student choice, accountability and social interaction.
+How can we make the most of independent reading time to ensure that our students build both competence and confidence as readers?
+Researchers have identified several conditions of effective Scaffolded Silent Reading practices, including student choice, accountability and social interaction.

 Any reader is more inclined to read something she has chosen herself.
 But independent reading should also be – independent!
-If a book is too difficult for a student to read on his/her own, then there will be neither enjoyment nor learning as a result.
+If a text is too difficult for students to read on their own, it’s unlikely that they will enjoy or benefit from the experience.
 This is a time for easy reading practice.
 Many students will need some guidance from their teachers to find materials they are interested in and able to read on their own.

-Teach students techniques for previewing a book, such as:
+Help students build independence with strategies for previewing a book, such as:

 No one ever became a better reader by writing a book report or making a diorama.
 However, if we want our Sustained Silent Reading (SSR) program to be as effective as it can be, we need to ensure that students are actually reading.
 (In other words, don’t let accountability tasks distract from the actual reading time.)

 A simple READING LOG invites students to record their daily reading, along with a few details about the text, without taking away too much time from reading.
 It’s especially handy for struggling readers to see a record of what they’ve achieved each day.
 It’s easy to adapt this reading log to include other information, such as a one-sentence summary of the day’s reading.

 The Reading Log is also a useful tool for monitoring what students are reading, how much they’re reading and what their response is to the reading.

 TWO MINUTES TO TALK

 Social interaction around reading can motivate wide reading and expand text selection.
 One of the best ways for students to account for what they’ve read is to have them talk about their reading with others.
 In fact, the US Department of Education’s Nation’s Report Card reported that students who talk about reading have higher average reading scores than those who don’t.